 Use your own mix of ingredients (e.g. sliced meat, fish cake and mushrooms).
 Add them in order of the time taken to cook (e.g. sliced meat first, vegetables last).

 Chicken stock differs in flavour and richness so season the stock with light soy sauce and oyster sauce accordingly to taste.
-If you are using instant chicken stock, use rich chicken stock (such as those sold in tetra-pak as compared to stock cubes).
+For instant chicken stock, use those packaged in tetra-pak as compared to stock cubes (richer in taste).